The Love Parade (song): Background

+Release

+"The Love Parade" was released as a single by Blanco y Negro Records in the United Kingdom on 19 August 1985 with "A Girl In A Million" included as its A-side and B-side.
+It received a limited edition 7" that was packaged in a gatefold sleeve and a 12" single that included a free poster.

 There were high hopes for the single, especially from Warner, and there was some degree of promotion of the song (such as a live performance on American Bandstand).
 The single became the band's second song to reach the top 40 in the US, peaking at number 36.
 It also charted in Belgium, Canada, and the UK.